-During his journalism career, Charlie Butler has worked as an editor and writer for such publications as Runner’s World, SmartMoney, Sales & Marketing Management, and SportsTravel.
-His freelance work has appeared in The New York Times, Fortune, BusinessWeek, and CJR, among other publications.
-He is the co-author of The Long Run (Rodale Inc., 2010), which chronicles the tragic accident sustained by Matthew Long, a New York City firefighter, and Long’s heroic recovery.
-He is currently working with Bob Bowman, coach of Olympian Michael Phelps, on The Golden Rules: The Pursuit of Excellence in Everyday Life, which will be published by St. Martin’s Press in April 2016.
-He is a past judge for the National Magazine Awards and the City and Regional Magazine Awards.
+During his journalism career, Charlie has worked as an editor and writer for such publications as Runner’s World, SmartMoney, Sales & Marketing Management, and SportsTravel.
+His freelance work has appeared in The New York Times, Fortune, Men’s Health, BusinessWeek, and CJR, among other publications.
+He is the co-author of two books: The Golden Rules, 10 Steps to World-Class Excellence in Your Life and Work with Bob Bowman (coach of Olympian Michael Phelps); and The Long Run, a narrative that chronicles the tragic accident sustained by a New York City firefighter and his heroic recovery.

 MS, Columbia University School of Journalism, 1999

 Areas of Expertise

 - magazine journalism